Randall L. Gibson: Postbellum career

+Accusations surrounding whiteness

 According to historian Daniel J. Sharfstein in The Invisible Line: Three American Families and the Secret Journey From Black to White (2011), during these years a political opponent challenged Gibson's status as a white man, based on records.
 Gibson investigated but learned only that his ancestors were property owners, which was "enough to satisfy most of Gibson's contemporaries."

 "Such status," Sharfstein explains, "could not mean anything but whiteness. ...
 As much as racial purity mattered to white Southerners, they had to circle the wagons around Randall Gibson.
 If someone of his position could not be secure in his race, then no one was safe."

+His great-great-grandfather, Gideon Gibson, was a free man of color who was married to a white woman, and had owned land and a few slaves in Virginia (likely where he was born) and North Carolina, before migrating with other settlers to South Carolina in the 1730s.
+The government was worried that he might provoke a slave revolt and the colonial governor had an interview with him.
+Learning about his life, the governor declared him a free man with all privileges, and granted him land.

 Sharfstein claims that Gibson's paternal line went back to freed African slaves in colonial Virginia.

+Death

 Randall Gibson died as a United States senator while in Hot Springs, Arkansas.
 His body was returned to Kentucky, where he was buried at Lexington Cemetery in Lexington, Kentucky.
 He was a member of The Boston Club of New Orleans.